 In early 2013 Greg took a job with Boise State University, but agreed to continue on as a moderator of Idaho Reports.
 To avoid any conflicts, we relied upon others to do the actual reporting.

-We begin 2014 with two new co-hosts, Melissa Davlin and Aaron Kunz.
-They are ably assisted by producer Seth Ogilvie.
+We began 2014 with two new co-hosts, Melissa Davlin and Aaron Kunz.
+They were ably assisted by producer Seth Ogilvie.

-The trio has spent several years covering the action at the Legislature, and, along with director Ricardo Ochoa, are excited to bring the newly energized Idaho Reports to the citizens of the state.
+The trio spent several years covering the action at the Legislature and brought a newly energized Idaho Reports to the citizens of the state.

-Davlin, formerly a print journalist with the Twin Falls Times-News, is excited to learn this new medium.
+Davlin, formerly a print journalist with the Twin Falls Times-News, quickly adapted to the new medium.
 "I have to think about issues more visually and get away from the statistics and numbers I leaned on during my newspaper years," she says, "but I'm enjoying tackling it, and I'm honored to be working on a show that has so much to offer the citizens of Idaho."

 It’s now 2020, and the world is in the throes of a pandemic.
 Melissa is the sole host of the show; it’s half an hour in length; and the host and guests have had to learn all about ZOOM and working from home.

 Seth Ogilvie left for Tennessee, and Devon Downey and Logan Finney are now associate producers, assisting Melissa Davlin, who has managed to be quite the acrobat, juggling a 6 month old baby and a first grader.
 Melissa is also the vice president of the Idaho Press Club.